 There are many harmful chemicals you need to avoid during pregnancy and breastfeeding!

-It can be difficult to avoid toxins during pregnancy and breastfeeding – partly because there are so many of them!
-In fact, an EWG study found an average of 200 harmful chemicals such as pollutants in newborn babies.
+It can be difficult to avoid toxins during pregnancy and breastfeeding – partly because so many of them!
+An EWG study found an average of 200 harmful chemicals such as pollutants in newborn babies.

 Almost everything which you ingest can pass to your baby!
 That’s why we’ve singled out 7 of the most important chemicals for you to avoid during pregnancy and nursing.